Council Tax Levy - Frequently Asked Questions

 My property is exempt will I have to pay the levy?
 No. If your property currently qualifies for an exemption and there has been no change in its circumstances, you will continue to be exempt from the payment of Council Tax.
 The additional charge is not levied on properties which are exempt from the payment of Council Tax.

 My property has just become unoccupied will I have to pay the levy?
 No. The levy is not payable until your property has been unoccupied for more than 12 months.

 I own a Second Home.
 Will I have to pay the levy?
-If your property satisfies the Scottish Government's statutory definition of a Second Home - ie. is a property which is furnished and is occupied for at least 25 days per year - you will not have to pay the levy and will continue to be entitled to a 10% discount on your Council Tax bill.
+If your property satisfies the Scottish Government's statutory definition of a Second Home - i.e. is a property which is furnished and is occupied for at least 25 days per year - you will NOT have to pay the levy but will pay the full amount on your Council Tax bill.
 You will require to prove to us that you occupy the property for the required number of days.
 If you do not occupy it at least 25 days per year, we will class it as a long-term empty property and it will then become liable for payment of the levy.

 My property has been unoccupied for over five years and I'm now going to put it on the market for sale.
 Will I qualify for relief from the levy?
 No. The levy is payable on all properties which have been unoccupied for more than 12 months.
 The unoccupied period commences on the last date of occupation.
 Relief is available for a further twelve months from the last date of occupation if the property is being actively marketed for let or for sale.
 Since this 24 month period has already expired, you have no entitlement to relief from the levy.

 Do I need to apply for a new empty property reduction?
 No. If you are currently receiving a discount or exemption we will automatically calculate the impact of the committee's decision for your Council Tax account and your new Council Tax bill will reflect this.
 If your house has only just become unoccupied, please let us know immediately so that we can award any appropriate reduction.